lilygoose89/lva-blog/_drafts/behind-the-scenes---shooting-the-collection-lookbook-and-reasons-to-love-phuket.md

 ---
-title: >-
-  Behind the Scenes - Shooting the Collection Lookbook and Reasons to Love Phuket
+title: Behind the Scenes - Shooting the Collection Lookbook in Phuket
 description: >-
   With this new fashion label, really, we’re just doing what we love, so when it came to choosing a shoot location for our collection lookbook, we picked a